13.4 Procedures for the conduct of the panel review hearing

 6. The Panel shall then interview any other party who is attending the hearing.
 They shall also be invited to present their views on the case.

-7. At the Panel hearing, the Chair has the discretion to declare inadmissible any matter introduced by the student, or by any person accompanying the student, if they deems it not directly related to the contents of the request for review previously lodged in writing by the student.
+7. At the Panel hearing, the Chair has the discretion to declare inadmissible any matter introduced by the student, or by any person accompanying the student, if they deem it not directly related to the contents of the request for review previously lodged in writing by the student.

 8. The Chair also has the discretion to declare inadmissible any evidence or information that has not been submitted and reviewed by all relevant parties prior to a hearing.
 In the interest of fairness, it is important that all parties ensure evidence is submitted ahead of the hearing, so that everyone has the opportunity to review the evidence and respond appropriately.
 Only in exceptional cases where the Chair is willing, and all other parties give consent, will new evidence brought to the hearing be considered.